Certificate, Money Market & IRAs

 Individual Retirement Accounts (IRAs) & IRA Certificate Accounts

 At different stages in your life, you face different financial needs.
 Whether you want to start saving for your future, avoid taxes on a pension plan payout, or protect a lifetime of savings, a New Horizons Credit Union IRA may be the right solution.
-Besides flexibility, IRAs offer advantages over other savings options, such as the opportunity for tax-deductible contributions or tax-free savings.
-New Horizons Credit Union offers the following IRA investment options for Traditional, Roth or Coverdell Education IRAs:
+Besides flexibility, IRAs may offer advantages over other savings options, such as the opportunity for tax-deductible contributions or tax-free savings.
+New Horizons Credit Union offers Traditional, Roth, and Coverdell Education IRAs as described below:

 A Roth IRA offers different tax incentives than a Traditional IRA to boost your retirement savings.
 Unlike a Traditional IRA, contributions to a Roth IRA are never tax-deductible.
 But the money you contribute to your Roth IRA can be withdrawn tax free at any time.
 And, if you qualify, you can withdraw the earnings tax free, too.